Technical difficulties on first day to register in Quebec vaccination lottery

 Quebec's public health institute said that as of Thursday, 83 per cent of Quebecers over the age of 12 had received at least one dose and 59.8 per cent were fully vaccinated.

-Other provinces, such as Ontario and Manitoba, have already used lotteries to entice residents to get the shot.
+Other provinces, such as Alberta and Manitoba, have already used lotteries to entice residents to get the shot.

 -- this report by The Canadian Press was first published on July 25, 2021.